8 Common Things Older People Fail to Save for Before Retirement

 Investing in stocks, bonds, and mutual funds can help prepare you for retirement, but a down market can interfere with your plans.

 You can better plan for changing stock market conditions by diversifying your portfolio and assessing it often.
-Investing early for retirement will also help you meet your financial goals.
+Investing early could also help you meet your financial goals.

-You should continue evaluating your investment portfolio regularly, even after you retire.
+You should evaluate your investment portfolio regularly, even after you retire.

 Bottom line